Cromwellian conquest of Ireland: Clonmel and the conquest of Munster

-The following spring, Cromwell mopped up the remaining walled towns in Ireland's southeast—notably the Confederate capital of Kilkenny, which surrendered on terms: see Siege of Kilkenny.
+The following spring, Cromwell mopped up the remaining walled towns in Ireland's southeast—notably the Confederate capital of Kilkenny, which surrendered on terms.
 The New Model Army met its only serious reverse in Ireland at the Siege of Clonmel, where its attacks on the town's defences were repulsed at a cost of up to 2,000 men.
 The town nevertheless surrendered the following day.

 Cromwell's treatment of Kilkenny and Clonmel is in contrast to that of Drogheda and Wexford.
 Despite the fact that his troops had suffered heavy casualties attacking the former two, Cromwell respected surrender terms which guaranteed the lives and property of the townspeople and the evacuation of armed Irish troops who were defending them.
 The change in attitude on the part of the Parliamentarian commander may have been a recognition that excessive cruelty was prolonging Irish resistance.
 However, in the case of Drogheda and Wexford no surrender agreement had been negotiated, and by the rules of continental siege warfare prevalent in the mid-17th century, this meant no quarter would be given; thus it can be argued that Cromwell's attitude had not changed.

 Ormonde's Royalists still held most of Munster, but were outflanked by a mutiny of their own garrison in Cork.
 The British Protestant troops there had been fighting for the Parliament up to 1648 and resented fighting with the Confederates.
 Their mutiny handed Cork and most of Munster to Cromwell and they defeated the local Irish garrison at the Battle of Macroom.
 The Irish and Royalist forces retreated behind the River Shannon into Connacht or (in the case of the remaining Munster forces) into the fastness of County Kerry.

 Collapse of the Royalist alliance

-In May 1650, Charles II repudiated his father's (Charles I's) alliance with the Irish Confederates in preference for an alliance with the Scottish Covenanters (see Treaty of Breda).
+In May 1650, Charles II repudiated his alliance with the Irish Confederacy, and agreed the Treaty of Breda with the Covenanter government in Scotland.
 This totally undermined Ormonde's position as head of a Royalist coalition in Ireland.
 Cromwell published generous surrender terms for Protestant Royalists in Ireland and many of them either capitulated or went over to the Parliamentarian side.

 This left in the field only the remaining Irish Catholic armies and a few diehard English Royalists.
 From this point onwards, many Irish Catholics, including their bishops and clergy, questioned why they should accept Ormonde's leadership when his master, the King, had repudiated his alliance with them.
-Cromwell left Ireland in May 1650 to fight the Third English Civil War against the new Scottish–Royalist alliance.
-He passed his command onto Henry Ireton.
+The outbreak of the Anglo-Scottish War forced Cromwell to leave Ireland and deal with the new threat, passing command to Henry Ireton.